hhsu15/react-redux/README.md

 ### React Fragment

 When you render a component you normally have to return `<div>...</div>`.
 In the case you do not want to add this <div> layer you can use React Fragment.
 E.g., `<React.Fragment>...</React.Fragment>`.
 Check `StreamDelete.js` for example.

+## Context
+React context system that allows direct communication to the nested children components.